 The Hagiography Society Book Prize

 The Hagiography Society is pleased to announce its next book prize competition.
 The prize will be awarded to a scholarly first book written on any disciplinary subject that makes an outstanding contribution to the study and understanding of saints, holy men and women, virtue traditions, and the concept of sanctity in ideational, literary, artistic, and sociohistorical dimensions in the pre-modern period.
 Books concerning all geographies and religious systems are eligible.
 The monetary value of the prize is $500.
 The author of the book presented to the competition must be a member of the Hagiography Society by the time of the book’s submission.
 Each year, the prize committee will consist of three scholars called upon by the Society to fulfill the task of awarding the prize.
 The committee will not include anyone currently serving the Hagiography Society in an official capacity.
-The submission deadline for the prize is 30 June 2021 and the recipient of the prize will be announced mid-fall, 2021.
-All books that have been published from June 2019 through December 2020 are eligible for the prize.
+All books that have been published in 2020 and 2021 are eligible for the prize.
+The submission deadline for the prize is 30 June 2021 (for 2021 books published after that date, this deadline is extended to December 31, 2021).
+The recipient of the prize will be announced spring 2022.
 Please arrange for 3 copies of your book/manuscript to be sent to the President of the Hagiography Society: Catherine M. Mooney; 10 John A. Andrew Street; Jamaica Plain, MA 02130-2823; USA

 Past Winners of the Book Prize